Rishabh-Thapliyal/cse258-course-project/SASRec_Project_Report.md

 ### 4.3 Why SASRec Works Well for Book Recommendations

-I think there are a few reasons why this model works particularly well for book recommendations:
+We think there are a few reasons why this model works particularly well for book recommendations:

 1. **Long-term Reading Patterns**: Self-attention lets the model see a user's entire reading history at once.
 If someone reads a lot of fantasy, then switches to sci-fi, the model can learn that recent books matter more, but it can also see the broader pattern.